mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_non_blocking.md

 ## Non-blocking version

 We can do better than this by using non-blocking communications.
 Instead of process 0 waiting for process 1 for the first communication, process 0 can continue to work and only probe if process 1 is ready for communication every millisecond.
 To be honest, this is a toy-example.
 In real-life application, the probing will be done at very specific points of your code.
-There are no real specificities here, so you will have to decide how the probing and synchronisation is done.
+There are no real specificities here, so you will have to decide when the probing is done.

 Here is the pseudo-code of the non-blocking version :